Jesse-V/OnioNS-common/README.md

 #OnioNS - the Onion Name System
-### Tor-Powered Distributed DNS for Tor Hidden Services
+### A New Privacy-Enhanced DNS for Tor Hidden/Onion Services

-OnioNS is a distributed, privacy-enhanced, metadata-free, and highly usable DNS for Tor hidden services.
-OnioNS allows hidden service operators to select a meaningful and globally-unique domain name for their service, which users can then reference from the Tor Browser.
-The system is powered by the Tor network, relies on a distributed database, and provides anonymity to both operators and users.
-This project aims to address the major usability issue that has been with Tor hidden services since their introduction in 2002.
+OnioNS is a privacy-enhanced, metadata-free, and highly-usable DNS for Tor onion services.
+Administrators can use the Onion Name System to anonymously register a meaningful and globally-unique domain name for their site.
+Users can then load the site just by typing "example.tor" into the Tor Browser.
+OnioNS is backwards-compatible with traditional .onion addresses, does not require any modifications to the Tor binary or network, and there are no central authorities in charge of the domain names.
+This project was specifically engineered to solve the usability problem with onion services.

+This is the software implementation of the system described in "The Onion Name System: Tor-Powered Decentralized DNS for Tor Onion Services", which will be published in the 2017.1 issue of the Proceedings on Privacy Enhancing Technologies (PoPETS).
+It will also be demoed in July 2017 at the 17th PETS Symposium in Minneapolis.

 ### Repository Details [![Build Status](https://travis-ci.org/Jesse-V/OnioNS-common.svg)](https://travis-ci.org/Jesse-V/OnioNS-common)

-This repository provides the common shared library for the other OnioNS packages, -HS, -server, and -client.
+This repository provides the common shared library for the other OnioNS packages.
+It is a required dependency for the HS, server, and client components.

 ### Supported Systems

 #### Linux

-**Debian, Ubuntu, Mint, and Fedora**
+**Debian, *buntu, Mint, and Fedora**

 i386, amd64, and armhf architectures are supported.
-I'm also supporting ARM boards such as the Pi, BBB, Odroid, etc.

-#### Windows
+The software is lightweight and should run just fine on the Raspberry Pi or the BeagleBone Black.
+I develop using amd64 Debian Testing.

+#### Windows, OS-X, and *BSD

 Not currently supported.
-I have long-term plans of porting this repository and OnioNS-client to Windows, but no intentions to port the other packages to Windows.

-#### OS-X and *BSD

-Not currently supported, support planned in the far future.
-I am willing to provide upstream support to anyone who wishes to port the software over there.
-I have not attempted to compile this code on any BSD system.
-My current primary focus is developing the Linux edition.
+However, I will happily welcome ports of the software to OS-X and BSD and will provide upstream support to them.
+I will also welcome a Windows port of OnioNS-client and OnioNS-common.
+Talk to me if you are interested in helping out.

 ### Installation

-* **Install from PPA**
+* **Ubuntu/Mint?
+Install from PPA**

 The tor-onions-common package is a dependency for the other packages, so there is no need to install it manually.

-* **Install from .deb file**
+* **Debian?
+Install from .deb file**

-I provide builds for Debian Wheezy and Ubuntu in the [Releases section](https://github.com/Jesse-V/OnioNS-common/releases) for amd64, which probably applies to you.
+I provide builds for Debian in the [Releases section](https://github.com/Jesse-V/OnioNS-common/releases) for amd64, which probably applies to you.
 For other architectures, you may download from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).

 * **Install from source**

+> 1. Download and extract the latest release from the [Releases page](https://github.com/Jesse-V/OnioNS-common/releases).

+> 2. Install the dependencies.

-> 1. Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libbotan1.10-dev libcurl4-nss-dev libargtable2-dev libmicrohttpd-dev**
+>> Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libbotan1.10-dev libcurl4-openssl-dev libargtable2-dev libmicrohttpd-dev**

 >> Fedora: **yum install g++ cmake botan-devel libcurl-devel argtable-devel libmicrohttpd-devel**

-> 2. Download and extract the latest release from the [Releases page](https://github.com/Jesse-V/OnioNS-common/releases).
+> 3. Compile and install the code.

-> 3. **(mkdir build; cd build; cmake ../src; make -j $(grep -c ^processor /proc/cpuinfo); sudo make install)**
+>> **./configure; make -j 2; sudo make install**

-If you are actively developing OnioNS, I have actively prepared two scripts, devBuild.sh and checkBuild.sh.
-Please see them for more information.
+The configure script is a simple shell script and is not generated by Automake.
 You can cleanup your build with **(rm -rf build src/libs/libjson-rpc-cpp/build; cd src/libs/libscrypt; make clean)**

+### Contributing

+Please file a Github issue ticket to report a bug or request a feature.
+Developers should use Clang 3.8 as it will compile faster and provide cleaner error messages.
+Feel check out the devBuild.sh and scanBuild.sh scripts as they can helpful to you.